3D Point Cloud Descriptors in Hand-crafted and Deep Learning Age: State-of-the-Art: Conclusion

 \section{Conclusion}

-This paper specifically concentrates on the research activity concerning the field of 3D feature descriptors.
-We summary the main characteristics of the existing 3D point cloud descriptors categorised into three types: local-based, global-based and hybrid-based descriptor, and make a comprehensive evaluation and comparison among several selected descriptors based on their popularity and state-of-the-art performance.
-Although the rapid development of 3D point cloud descriptors has already gained promising results in many applications, it is believed that how to design a powerful descriptor further is still a challenging research area due to the complex environment, the presence of occlusion and clutter and other nuisances.
+This paper specifically concentrates on the research activity concerning the field of 3D point cloud descriptors.
+We summary the main characteristics of the existing state-of-the-art 3D point cloud descriptors, ranging from early traditional hand-crafted descriptors to recent deep learning based descriptors.
+Advantages and disadvantages of various types of these descriptors are also analyzed.
+Although the rapid development of 3D point cloud descriptors has already gained promising results in many applications, it is believed that how to design a powerful descriptor further is still a challenging research area due to the complex environment, the presence of occlusion and clutter and other nuisances, the irregular nature of point cloud for deep learning.